 Can you really claim a tax deduction on your handbag?

-You may not be aware that your handbag is one of many deductions you can make at tax time.
-Shoes, dance classes, make up and even dogs are just some of the other things you might be able to claim.
+You may not be aware that you could be able to claim a tax deduction on your handbag at tax time.
+Shoes, make up and even dogs are just some of the other things you might be able to claim.

 The main thing with any deduction is you need to be able to prove it is for work purposes.
 What you can claim and how much you can claim largely depends on the industry you work in.
 Luckily, the ATO has over 30 guides for specific industries.